NationalDigitalStewardshipResidency/aapbndsr_iw2016/KathrynGronsbell/workshop-materials/04_writing-av-metadata.md

 2. Document these scenarios as use cases, using this format:

    _As a_ [ROLE], _I need_ [REQUIREMENT] _so that_ [BENEFIT].

  For example, a use case for modifying metadata might be:

    _As an archivist, I need to embed my institution's copyright notice into all access derivatives of our Video Collection so that when these access derivatives are released to the public, users will see the rights information for each file they are interested in using._

+3. Let's discuss.

 ### ACTIVITY: Add descriptive metadata to A/V files

 1. Open Terminal. `cd` to the Desktop copy of _av-metadata-samples_ folder.

 2. We are going to use FFmpeg to write metadata in a key,value pair into an A/V file.
-FFmpeg (and many other tools that write metadata) has their only or default option to create a temporary file or create a new output file with updated metadata values.
+Tools that write metadata only or default options frequently create a temporary file or create a new output file with updated metadata values.
 This is useful for testing commands because it does not overwrite your original file.
-We want to add a dummy title to the file _test1.mkv_.
+We want to add a dummy *title* to the file _test1.mkv_.
 We can do that using the FFmpeg command:

         ffmpeg -loglevel quiet -i test1.mkv -codec copy -metadata title="My title" test1-out.mkv